jmaicaaan/express-starter-ts/README.md

 # Services
   - What is a service?
 A service is similar to reposotories but instead of communicating to database it communicates to other 3rd party libraries (nodemailer, bcrypt, etc).
 This acts like a facade layer of other libraries and available on the whole application. **The service file can contain multiple methods but each method is doing only one thing.**
-  - The repository will be injected into a controller that communicate to the other libraries.
+  - The service will be injected into a controller that communicate to the other libraries.
 Basically its a class that has methods.